 Sudden Tooth Loss

 Your adult teeth are meant to last a lifetime.
-If you suddenly lose an adult tooth, an emergency trip to the dentist sayville is essential.
+If you suddenly lose an adult tooth, an emergency trip to the brewster dentist is essential.

 Whether you lost your tooth as the result of a sports-related injury, you were in an accident or it fell out while you were eating something, you will need to see your dentist as soon as possible.
 The sooner you see your dentist, the greater the likelihood that your tooth will be able to be saved; just don’t forget to take the tooth with you!